mesmacosta/gcs-file-ingestor/README.md

 Library for ingesting files into Google Cloud Storage.

+The drive and use case to create this library, was when you need to create a lot of files to test some capabilities and integrations that rely on GCS.
+If you just need to sync files it's better to use gsutil.

 The name of the folder used for ingestion, will be converted into the bucket_name.
 It will traverse all children directories.
 You can either ingest the whole folder or ingest a random number of files using the folder as the source.
 If you pass the random number of files,